-- This involves talking with a therapist, perhaps for 1 hour
+- This involves talking with a therapist, perhaps for one

-every week, about your thoughts and feelings.
-It can help you to
+hour every week, about your thoughts and feelings.
+It can help you

-understand how the problem started, and how you can change some of
+to understand how the problem started, and how you can change some

 talk about some things, but a good therapist will help you to do